nyanp/nyaggle/docs/source/tutorial/experiment.rst

 -------------------------------

-In a typical tabular data competition, you may probably repeat evaluating your idea with cross validation and logging its parameters and results to track your experiments.
+In a typical tabular data competition, you may probably repeat evaluating your idea by cross-validating with logging the parameters and results to track your experiments.

-The ``nyaggle.experiment.run_experiment`` is an API for such situation.
+The ``nyaggle.experiment.run_experiment`` is an API for such situations.
 If you are using LightGBM as your model, the code will be quite simple: